|

 enjoyed on their own or with food.”

-the centuries, European wine regions have become synonymous with specific
+Over the centuries, European wine regions have become synonymous with

-varietals traditionally grown there.
-Winemakers must use those
+specific varietals traditionally grown there.
+Winemakers must use

-varietals, if their labels bare that region's name.
-Grape growing in
+those varietals, if their labels bare that region's name.
+Grape

-Pacific Northwest wine regions is in its infancy, and experimental vineyards
+growing in Pacific Northwest wine regions is in its infancy, and

-continue to be planted to determine which varietals will flourish.
-Use
+experimental vineyards continue to be planted to determine which varietals

-the question of which wines should be combined.
-Characterized
+question of which wines should be combined.
+Characterized by

 partners for the seasonal fresh food of the Pacific Northwest.
 With

-Janeway has begun to win awards for his distinctive wines; at last
+begun to win awards for his distinctive wines; at last year's World of

-year's World of Wine Fest, his 2003 Velocity earned a Gold Medal in the Best
+Wine Fest, his 2003 Velocity earned a Gold Medal in the Best Red Blend

-Red Blend category.
-This velvety red blend is Velocity Cellars'
+category.
+This velvety red blend is Velocity Cellars' flagship

-flagship wine and is based on the deeply aromatic and intense Malbec grape,
+wine and is based on the deeply aromatic and intense Malbec grape, supported

-supported by an alchemy of traditional Bordelaise varietals, spiced by a
+by an alchemy of traditional Bordelaise varietals, spiced by a small

-Cellars also uses Syrah in its otherwise Bordeaux-type blend in its
+Nicole Cellars also uses Syrah in its otherwise Bordeaux-type blend

-proprietary wine Destiny Ridge Vineyard Quarry Butte.
-Quarry Butte earned 90
+in its proprietary wine Destiny Ridge Vineyard Quarry Butte.
+Quarry

-Points from Wine and Spirits magazine for its elegant expression of
+Butte earned 90 Points from Wine and Spirits magazine for its

-five varietals grown in the unique terroir of Alexandria Nicole's Destiny
+elegant expression of five varietals grown in the unique terroir of

 Alexandria Nicole Cellars also earned 91 Points in Wine and Spirits